164-orion-innovation-turkey-bootcamp/hafta4-odev-assignment-Olcaytp/otEmporium/README.md

 :rocket: Run `npm i or npm install` to install all packages then You should use `ng serve --o`.

-## Server

- :electric_plug: Product server is online wiith Heroku but for user you need to run json-server.

 ## Prerequisites

 - npm